Sheridan College: Unsuccessful bid for university status

-Former President Dr. Jeff Zabudsky announced in 2012 that Sheridan College would seek to become a university by 2020.
+Former President Jeff Zabudsky announced in 2012 that Sheridan College would seek to become a university by 2020.
 The college began implementing several changes to meet the non-binding criteria of a university as set by Universities Canada including: the establishment of an academic senate to set policy, increasing the number of degree-level courses, and increasing the number of instructors with master's and doctoral degrees.
 The college appointed former Mayor of Mississauga Hazel McCallion as its first chancellor in 2016.

-In 2018, it was announced that Sheridan will open a new campus in Brampton in partnership with Ryerson University.
+In 2018, it was announced that Sheridan will open a new campus in Brampton in partnership with Ryerson University (now named Toronto Metropolitan University).
 The campus will be located on south-east corner of Church Street West and Mill Street North in Brampton.
 The new campus will focus on delivering programs in science, technology, engineering, arts and mathematics (STEAM).
 However, this plan was cancelled in 2019.

-In 2019, under the leadership of President Dr. Janet Morrison, the college unveiled a new five-year strategic plan that sets out a new vision for Sheridan: to bring together key elements of colleges, polytechnics and universities to create a new, standard-setting model of higher education.
+In 2019, under the leadership of President Janet Morrison, the college unveiled a new five-year strategic plan that sets out a new vision for Sheridan: to bring together key elements of colleges, polytechnics and universities to create a new, standard-setting model of higher education.

 Focus on International Students

 In the late 2000's Sheridan began focusing on increasing international enrolment.
 By 2010 roughly 10% of college enrolment were foreign students.
 Over the next six years Sheridan added over 4,500 more, raising the percentage of international students to nearly 30% in 2016-17.
 The increase led to community concerns regarding housing, access to healthcare and food insecurity.
 In the following six years the college enrolled an additional 5,591, the eighth highest number for Canadian post-secondary institutions in 2022-23.

-The rise in human trafficking in Brampton, particularly targeting international students, led Sheridan to raise the issue with students as early 2019.
+The rise in human trafficking in Brampton, particularly targeting international students, led Sheridan to raise the issue with students as early as 2019.
 In 2021, it was reported "the top brass at Sheridan College" refused to acknowledge the risk of human trafficking to international students.
 In 2022, the college produced a webinar to educate faculty and staff that Sheridan campuses are located in human trafficking "hot spots", created a human trafficking resource handout for their students and worked with community services on human trafficking initiatives.
 In 2024, Brampton City Council passed a resolution aimed at tackling human trafficking of international students in their City, with reporting naming Sheridan as a popular destination.
 Mayor Patrick Brown in October first acknowledged the issue publicly, noting that Brampton has the highest number of international students in the country, while asking for federal and provincial help.
 Months later Indian authorities alleged widespread human trafficking of international students.